-When distributing data across several instances, Memgraph uses replication to provide a satisfying ratio of the following properties:
+When distributing data across several instances, Memgraph uses replication to provide a satisfying ratio of the following properties, known from the CAP theorem:

-- Partition tolerance - the system continues to work as expected despite a partial network failure
+- Partition tolerance (P) - the system continues to work as expected despite a partial network failure

 In the replication process, the data is replicated from one storage (MAIN instance) to another (REPLICA instances).